Degrees, Certificates, & Transfer Preparation

 Liberal Arts: Rooms 200, 204, 214, 217, 220, 223, 228, 231, 236, 237, 239, 240, 243.

 Access keys are required for elevators when classes are not in session in the Business, Art, and Student Activities buildings, as well as for the Gym basement elevator.

 Important: All enrollment transactions take place online.
-You may enroll in any class with space available until the evening before the second class meeting.
+You may enroll in any class with space available until the evening before the second class meeting, if the class is less than 90% full.
 Beginning the day of the second class meeting, you must have an Instructor Authorization Code for each class you wish to enroll in, even if the class has space available.
-Exceptions: (1) The enrollment deadline for online, hybrid, or Arranged Hours classes is the Sunday evening prior to the week the course begins; (2) for classes meeting once per week and courses with a lab, you may enroll until 10 p.m. the night before the first class meeting.
+EXCEPTIONS: (1) The enrollment deadline for online, hybrid, or Arranged Hours classes is the Sunday evening prior to the week the course begins; (2) for classes meeting once per week and courses with a lab, you may enroll until 10 p.m. the night before the first class meeting.
 If the class is full, you will need an Instructor Authorization Code.